keshava/smartlegalcontracts/README.md

 * a [generic cooperative charta](assets/charta.odt) for the cooperative
 * a first reformulation of the [charta in Lexon](assets/charta.lex.pdf)
 * [Sophia smart contract](assets/charta.aes) code as spec for Lexon
-* [Vue-based DApp](https://coopcharta.github.io/aepp/) for this basic functionality
+* [Vue-based DApp](src/views/Home.vue) for this basic functionality

+See immediatly below for instructions for the live demo.

 Please note that his doc and its s a central part of the results, on par with the DApp live demo.

-Also in the interest of time the DApp shows a modest first step, not the entire charta.
+In the interest of time the DApp shows a modest first step, not the entire charta.

 Having beaten the complete path, even just for a functionally very reduced example was one central premise of this project.